-A senior leadership isolation will involve a student spending the day in a senior leadership colleague's office where they will be provided with work to do.
+A senior leadership isolation will involve a student spending time in a senior leadership removal room where they will be provided with work to do.
 The more serious an issue, the more senior the colleague.
 The most senior colleague who issues this form of sanction is the Vice Principal.
-A Vice Principal isolation should be considered as serious as a fixed term exclusion.
+A Vice Principal isolation should be considered as serious as a fixed term suspension.